BLKNeko/ROR2-MegamanXZeroModV3/README.md

 # Changelog
+- V 2.1.0 Fix some hook erros, dependencies and add ViA Skin.
+- V 2.0.1 Small compatibility FIX with another ZeroMod (haha looks like we have a creativity of cents for bodynames) (Thanks Glaron)
 - V 2.0.0 Updated for SOTS Update, added Zero weapons, skins, EMOTEAPI compatibility, Risk Of Option compatibility and fixes, well, hope you enjoy!
 - V 1.3.0 Updated for Void Update
 - V 1.2.1 Updated the mod for the new version of RoR2.